-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

-- On February 19, six Democratic presidential candidates took to the stage for the debate in Las Vegas.
+- Seven Democratic presidential candidates will face off tonight, February 25, in the debate in Charleston, South Carolina.

+- Tonight’s debate marks the 10th debate of the 2020 Democratic primaries.

-- Each of them lives in very different homes, from Mike Bloomberg’s five-story Manhattan townhouse to the historic Indiana house Pete Buttigieg bought for $125,000.
+- All seven candidates slated to take to the stage have very different homes, from Mike Bloomberg’s five-story Manhattan townhouse to the historic Indiana house Pete Buttigieg bought for $125,000.

-- Here’s a look at each of the six candidates’ properties.
+- Here’s a look at each candidate’s properties.

 - Visit Business Insider’s homepage for more stories.

-From Pete Buttigieg’s $125,000 house in Indiana to Mike Bloomberg’s five-story Manhattan townhouse, the 2020 Democratic presidential candidates who took to the debate stage in Las Vegas on February 19 have vastly different homes.
+From Pete Buttigieg’s $125,000 house in Indiana to Mike Bloomberg’s five-story Manhattan townhouse, the 2020 Democratic presidential candidates who will take to the stage for the debate tonight, February 25, in South Carolina have vastly different homes.

-Six candidates – Joe Biden, Bloomberg, Buttigieg, Amy Klobuchar, Bernie Sanders, and Elizabeth Warren – stood on the debate stage, while two others who didn’t qualify for the debate were missing but remain in the race: Tulsi Gabbard and Tom Steyer.

-The total value of Bloomberg’s multiple homes in places like New York, Florida, Colorado, and London is estimated to exceed $100 million, while the real estate holdings of Biden and Warren are worth about $5 million each, Katherine Clarke reported for The Wall Street Journal.
-Sanders owns about $1.7 million worth of real estate, while Buttigieg’s home value is about $230,000.
+The value of Bloomberg’s multiple homes in places like New York, Florida, Colorado, and London is estimated to exceed $100 million, while Biden’s and Warren’s real-estate holdings are worth about $5 million each, Katherine Clarke reported for The Wall Street Journal earlier this month.
+Sanders owns about $1.7 million worth of real estate, while Buttigieg’s home was valued at about $230,000.

+Seven candidates – Bloomberg, Buttigieg, Joe Biden, Tom Steyer, and Sens.
+Amy Klobuchar, Bernie Sanders, and Elizabeth Warren – have all qualified for tonight’s debate.
+Here’s a look at each of their properties.

-Joe Biden and his wife are worth an estimated $9 million, according to Forbes.
+Former Vice President Joe Biden and his wife are worth an estimated $9 million, according to Forbes.
 They own two homes.

 - source